 Riverside: Just northwest of Downtown is the established, residential area of Riverside.
 The streets are lined with renovated Victorian homes, beckoning families and those looking for quaint, single family homes and apartments.
 The area is close to to Riverside Park and bike paths.
 Apartment living in this Wichita hood can cost anywhere from $400 -$900, depending on the size of the unit.
 Renting a home suitable enough for a family in the Riverside area (more than 3 bedrooms) can cost about a $1000/month.
 This area is also perfect for working professionals and younger couples looking to settle or find an old rental to restore. $$-$$$

 College Hill: East of downtown, College Hill overlooks the downtown area and is comprised of a more middle aged crowd.
 Home to artsy folks and those who want a little piece of suburbia, this neighborhood is made up of single-family homes and a few apartment complexes.
-This end of town isn’t all about historic homes, as new condos mingle amidst older structures, welcoming those who want suburbia without the Stepford Wives feel.
+This end of town isn’t all about historic homes, as new condos mingle amidst older structures.
 The area offers plenty of shaded, tree lined streets for a nice bike ride.

 Eastborough: A virtual city within the city, Eastborough is an excellent neighborhood consisting of many older homes.
 Eastborough does offer some apartment and townhome communities, but housing here tends to be in houses rather than apartment form.
 Housing and living costs are a bit higher here than in surrounding areas of Wichita and it’s exceedingly suburban.
 Many people flock to the area, restoring homes, while some residents have lived in this more “upscale” neighborhood in custom-built homes for years.

 Getting Around is Just as Easy as Clicking Your Heels: